 The 'mining royalty' or 'specific mining tax' became law on 16 June 2005 and entered into effect on 1 January 2006.
-It was structured as an income tax on the 'taxable operating income' from mining activities.

-Any individual or legal entity who extracts minerals of a type that could be subject to a mining concession, and who sells such minerals in any state of production, is subject to the tax on his or her 'taxable operating income'.
-This is defined as income for corporate tax purposes, with some adjustments such as: eliminating any gross receipts, that are not directly connected to the sale of mining products; adding any costs and expenses that are not directly connected to the sale of mining products, and adding interest expenses, loss carryovers, and expenses related to the acquisition of a right to exploit a mine owned by a third party (lease, usufruct, etc).
+It is structured as an income tax on the 'taxable operating income' from mining activities her 'taxable operating income'.
+This is defined as net income determined for corporate tax purposes, with some adjustments such as: elimination of gross receipts that are not directly connected to the sale of mining products; inclusion of any costs and expenses that are not directly connected to the sale of mining products, and inclusion of interest charges, loss carryovers, and expenses related to the acquisition of a right to exploit a mine owned by a third party (lease, usufruct, etc).